fuzzylogicxx/fuzzylogic/posts/2020-01-02-you-dont-need-a-media-query-for-that-1-inline-content-separators.md

 The example here is a pipe-separated text pair (I could imagine an _author_ and _publish date_ meta line) which Mandy wants to wrap (with pipe separator hidden) only when the content and container require it, rather than based on the less-relevant _viewport width_.

-She uses a clever combination of `flex-wrap: wrap;`, generated content, padding, `transform` and `overflow-y: hidden` to achieve her goal.
+She uses a clever combination of `flex-wrap:wrap`, generated content, padding, `transform` and `overflow-y:hidden` to achieve her goal.

 (Via [@Mandy_Kerr](https://twitter.com/Mandy_Kerr))